derekarends/dotnet-core-graphql-starter/README.md

-# DotNet Core GraphQL Application
+# .Net Core GraphQL Application
 Is a demo application to show how an architecture could have logging, statistics, caching, and connecting to mongo

 ## Prerequisites